IRFM/IMASViz/doc/source/manual/loading_IDS.rst

 Loading IDS from IMAS local data source
 =======================================

-This tutorial subsection presents an example of loading IMAS IDS case within IMASViz and opening one of the IDS nodes.
+This manual subsection presents an example of loading IMAS IDS case within IMASViz and opening one of the IDS nodes.

 Loading IMAS IDS